Special issue of Art in Print

-Susan York's prints are about the inability to see color.
-The artist interviewed color blind people and asked them to select grey scale colors that looked the same to them as a yellow, red and orange.
-The front of the paper is printed with the relevant grey; the back with the color they were trying to match.
-The paper is mounted a few millimeters above a white backing, so the color reflects off the backing, causing a kind of indirect chromatic glow (for those of us who can see it).
+Susan York's prints are about the inability to see colour.
+The artist interviewed colour blind people and asked them to select grey scale colours that looked the same to them as a yellow, red and orange.
+The front of the paper is printed with the relevant grey; the back with the colour they were trying to match.
+The paper is mounted a few millimetres above a white backing, so the colour reflects off the backing, causing a kind of indirect chromatic glow (for those of us who can see it).

 Mel Bochner, QED (1974) portfolio of four aquatints

 Bochner is a conceptual artist, interested in how we derive meaning from images and language.
 In these prints, he uses dots that reveal mathematical and spatial relationships, if we approach them analytically, and meaningless visual patterns if we don’t.